 With fifty companies holding permits to test driverless cars on California roads, some industry experts have expressed concerns about the safety of these new regulations, with Consumer Watchdog stating that it’s akin to playing video games, but risking actual human lives, rather than avatars.

 The regulations, which are intended to form the basis for a framework under which regular drivers can eventually buy their own autonomous cars, apply only to cars at this time, not to driver less trucks or other vehicles.

 Of the car manufacturers who hold the permits to test and develop driverless cars in Los Angeles and other areas of California, Tesla’s most recent update states that the hardware is ready and software is undergoing testing, Waymo hasn’t commented on likely timescales, and the main manufacturers, included BMW, Mercedes and Ford, have said their driverless cars are still at least two years from becoming reality.

 Regardless of how long it will take for these cars to become a reality, the new rules certainly give some food for thought on the matter of whether autonomous vehicles will reduce, or increase, the number of car accidents on Los Angeles streets.
 How do you feel about it?

 Los Angeles Car Accident Attorney

 If you have been injured in a car accident in the Los Angeles area, you need the legal expertise of an outstanding attorney.
-A car accident lawyers in Los Angeles from Compass Law Group, PC could be the answer to getting the compensation you deserve.
+A car accident lawyer in Los Angeles from the Law Offices of Howard Craig Kornberg could be the answer to getting the compensation you deserve.